LEE KJOS: OUTDOOR PHOTOGRAPHER & DUCKS UNLIMITED AMBASSADOR

-Where are you living?
+Where do you live?
 What are your interests?
 How long have you been taking photos?

-I live on a farm in Southeastern Minnesota, I’m married, I have three kids.
+I live on a farm in southeastern Minnesota, I’m married, and I have three kids.
 That’s kind of the boring stuff [laughs].
 I like to hunt ducks and to fly fish.
-I used to spend a lot of my time with my Dad, when I was real young, traveling around the upper half of the United States and Canada.
-Fishing and hunting all over.
+I used to spend a lot of my time with my dad when I was real young, traveling around the upper half of the United States and Canada, fishing and hunting all over.
 More than anything, I’d say that’s what molded me into who I am now, how I do things, and how I look at things in the outdoor world.
-My Mom and Dad owned a hunting and fishing lodge in Northern Minnesota, and I grew up there.
-Being with people, hunting, cleaning fish; all the things you’d do as a resort kid, y’know?
-I tell people I’ve been taking photos ever since I remember.
+My mom and dad owned a hunting and fishing lodge in northern Minnesota, and I grew up there.
+Being with people, hunting, cleaning fish, all the things you’d do as a resort kid, y’know?
+I tell people I’ve been taking photos ever since I can remember.

-Do you remember the first photo that you ever captured?
+Do you remember the first photo you ever took?

-My Dad had an old Minolta Rangefinder camera and it had, from what I remember, a wide-angle type lens on it; maybe a 35mm lens.
-I was on a fishing trip in Northern Minnesota, and there was this chipmunk there, and I used to love to photograph wildlife.
-So, I was trying to get a picture of this chipmunk, so I baited him with shoestring potatoes and I got him in pretty close.
+My dad had an old Minolta Rangefinder and it had, from what I remember, a wide-angle type lens on it; maybe a 35mm.
+I was on a fishing trip in northern Minnesota, and there was this chipmunk there.
+I was trying to get a picture of this chipmunk, so I baited him with shoestring potatoes and got him in pretty close.
 Took a picture of him, and I was way fired up.
 I couldn’t wait to get the photos back.
 When I got them back, I was really bummed out, because it looked like he was a million miles away and I thought “What!?”
-From that point on, I literally tried to get the best image I could of anything, whatever it was, because of that one time as a kid.
+From that point on, I literally tried to get the best image I could of everything, whatever it was, because of that one time as a kid.

 When did you get your first camera?

-My first camera, I was 14 years old.
+I was 14 years old.
 I was detassling corn for a hybrid seed company and I did it for a whole summer for one paycheck at the end.
-I think I was making $1.80 an hour, and I took that one paycheck and bought my first pro-body manual camera, with a real lens.
+I think I was making $1.80 an hour, and I took that one paycheck and bought my first pro-body manual camera with a real lens.

-How would you describe your photography in 5 words or less?
+How would you describe your photography in five words or less?

 When or where are you the happiest?

-What were the greatest lengths you’ve gone to get a particular photo?
+What were the greatest lengths you’ve ever gone to get a particular photo?

-I was photographing Cameron Hanes and he had a big elk rack, and we were in Oregon.
-I wanted to get to the top of this berm that went across this mountaintop.
-And I had all my camera equipment, hiking up that mountain to get to one location to get one shot at sundown and get down the mountain that night.
+I was photographing Cameron Hanes in Oregon and he had a big elk rack.
+I wanted to get to the top of a berm that went across this mountaintop.
+And I had all my camera equipment with me, hiking up that mountain in order to get to one location to get one shot at sundown and get down the mountain that night.
 It was an all-day affair for one image.
-It was the most exhausting.
-I’ve also had days photographing running boats like bass boats, in the middle of the summer, hanging off a boat at 70 MPH.
-There’s always stuff like that, that takes perseverance and mental toughness to shoot.
-Alaska in the middle of January is always tough, shooting on the Tundra.
-Extreme environments, that’s whats hard on your body.
+It was the most exhausting photo experience I’ve ever had.
+I’ve had days photographing bass boats in the middle of the summer, hanging off them at 70 mph.
+There’s always stuff like that, which takes perseverance and mental toughness to shoot.
+Alaska in the middle of January is always tough, shooting on the tundra.
+Extreme environments, that’s what’s hard on your body.
 I can tell I’m not 20 anymore.

-What is the one “photo” that you wanted to capture but couldn’t.
-Either you didn’t have a camera, or you were out of film, or it was under exposed or out of focus?
+What is the one image you wanted to capture but couldn’t?
+Either you didn’t have a camera, or you were out of film, or it was underexposed or out of focus?

 I was in Saskatchewan.
-It was late in the year, duck hunting, and there was a creek bottom that had open water.
-Almost all the other water in the area was frozen.
+It was late in the year, and I was duck hunting.
+There was a creek bottom that had open water, but almost all the other water in the area was frozen.
 I was watching greenheads—mallards—just pour into this thing.
-Finally, I got permission from the land owner to cross the creek and get a better view of it from the other side.
+Finally, I got permission from the landowner to cross the creek and get a better view of it from the other side.
 So, I’m pulling up with my truck and I look down there, and I think something’s odd.
-I can’t see the water.
-I couldn’t see it was because there were so many ducks on it.
+I can’t see the water, but I couldn’t see it because there were so many ducks on it.
 There was literally not one square inch that didn’t have a duck on it.
-I reached for my camera in the backseat, as they start lifting off in wave after wave, and the water is coming off their feet and bodies and wings.
+I reached for my camera in the back seat as they start lifting off in wave after wave, and the water is coming off their feet and bodies and wings.
 In my mind, it was like slow motion, but I couldn’t get my camera in time.
-It drives me nuts still.
+It still drives me nuts.